-I have recently completed two years of training with Stan Tatkin in the Psychobiological Approach to Couple Therapy.
-PACT is an experiential therapy for couples that incorporates the latest research as it applies to couples from the fields of attachment theory, developmental neuroscience, and arousal regulation.
-The view is that even with a difficult attachment history, it is still possible for a couple to function in a secure way.
-That means that safety, trust, and connection is the relationship’s foundation, and this is the ground from which fulfillment can grow.
+In 2013 I began training with Stan Tatkin in the Psychobiological Approach to Couple Therapy, and am now Level 3 Trained in the PACT model.
+PACT is an experiential therapy for couples that incorporates the latest research as it applies to couples from the fields of attachment theory, developmental neuroscience, and understanding our deep nervous system (arousal regulation).
+The view is that even with a difficult attachment history, it is still possible for a couple to learn how to function in a secure way.
+That means learning how to cultivate safety, being sensitive to each other, and striving for mutuality as the relationship’s foundation.
+This is the ground from which fulfillment can grow.

 My role is to help couples relate in a secure way by working with client’s struggles in the moment.
 The couple will develop a broader and deeper understanding of themselves and their partner.
 They will become skilled at supporting and caring for each other, even while working through conflict.
 They will have clear agreements around what their relationship is for and about.
 Once a couple experiences how their well being is directly impacted by their relationship, the relationship’s health becomes a very high priority in their lives.